 - Loss of life’s pleasures

 As a family member, you can seek damages for the loss of your loved one’s support and companionship.
 In rare cases where a defendant’s actions were malicious, intentional, or outrageous, a jury can award punitive damages.
 Ostroff Godshall Injury and Accident Lawyers has been successful in obtaining punitive damage verdicts for our clients.
 Talk to one of our experienced local lawyers about the damages typically available in a life-altering accident case.

 Work with a Lewisburg Catastrophic Injury Attorney

 Learning to cope with a catastrophic injury can be challenging for you and your loved ones.
 Having a knowledgeable ally to turn to for advice and support could make a significant difference in your case.

-Our Lewisburg catastrophic injury lawyers at Ostroff Injury Law can help your family through this tragedy and prepare you to move forward.
+Our Lewisburg catastrophic injury lawyers at Ostroff Godshall Injury and Accident Lawyers can help your family through this tragedy and prepare you to move forward.
 Schedule a free consultation today.